Bingusbongusdongus/FeralHeart-Source_Patched/README.md

-# FeralHeart Game Client and Server Source Code
+# FeralHeart Clone Game Client and Server Source Code

 FeralHeart is a free-to-play, 3D online multiplayer roleplaying game developed and released by KovuLKD in 2011 as the successor of another game called Impressive Title.
-For over a decade the game has been closed-source with the original Feralheart game and multiple spin-offs created with permission from Kovu, who had left code responsibility to a game community member named Vaynrat.
-With careful consideration and full permission from Vaynrat and KovuLKD himself, we have decided to open-source the original codebase.
+For over a decade the game has been closed-source with the original FeralHeart game and multiple spin-offs created with permission from KovuLKD.
+This code is a recreation of the FeralHeart source code, originally released by community member Vaynrat with permission from KovuLKD.

+This code is NOT 1:1 the original version of KovuLKD's FeralHeart source code, and is rather a recreation that might be hybridized code- as has been discovered by Phloxenfree and Bingus- full credit to them for pointing this out.

+This version of the code also contains patches for security vulnerabilities that had been discovered, as well.

 This repository contains FeralHeart’s Windows (Win32) C++ codebase for running a FeralHeart-style game client and a trio of servers (front, main, map).
 It is provided to enable community duplication and learning, including running your own private FeralHeart-compatible game for personal or community use subject to the Acceptable Use Policy and license terms below.
 This repository contains source code only; third‑party SDKs and game assets are not included.